SIMPLE-SECURITY/SIMPLE/README.md

 # SIMPLE
-Official repository for SIMPLE, an open-source initiative to ensure privacy within public safety.
+Official repository for SIMPLE, the first iOS open-source initiative to ensure privacy within public safety.

 Certain information are removed from this repository to prevent misuse.
 All files necessary for app functionality are in this repository.